trilejay/League-Of-Legends-Item-Builder/README.md

 ## Description

 This project is a React application that scrapes the League of Legends website, [OP.gg](https://www.op.gg/), to retrieve item builds for ARAM (All Random All Mid) mode.
-The application allows users to input an "OP.gg" URL, fetch item build data, and display it in a sortable table format.
+The application allows users to input an "OP.gg" URL, scrape item build data, and display it in a sortable table format.
 The table includes information about each build's items, win rate, and games played.

 ## Features

-- **Scrape Builds**: Fetch item builds from the URL.
+- **Scrape Builds**: Scrape item builds from the URL
 - **Display Data**: Show item builds in a table with columns for build number, items, win rate, and games played.
 - **Sort by Win Rate**: Sort the displayed builds by their win rate to easily identify the most effective builds.
 - **Error Handling**: Display errors if the data fetching process encounters any issues.